 Pupils will complete this in their class note book.
-If they complete homework in their Chromebook they must email this to their teacher or have it ready in lesson on their chromebook for their teacher to check.
+If they complete homework in their Chromebook they must upload it to ClassCharts or assignments on Teams.
 Pupils must use the HW code at the top of the page if using their note or chromebook.

 The pupil is given the opportunity to hand this in the next day/lesson.
 The teacher records this onto Class Charts.
 Failure to do this results in a ten-minute break detention with the teacher plus a phone call home by the teacher.
 If a pupil fails to complete homework again then a Faculty detention will be issued.
 Following this the Head of Year will work with the Director of Faculty to meet the pupil and their parent/carer.